-However, general recommendations of how much you should eat over the course of a week are fairly well-established.
+However, general recommendations of how much fish you should eat over the course of a week are fairly well-established.
 Your own health conditions can impact how much fish you should consume, so keep this in mind when calculating your own ideal serving size.

-Typical Serving Size
+Typical Fish Serving Size

-A typical serving size of fish can range from 3 to 6 oz, depending on the type of fish and its preparation.
-The American Heart Association considers 3.5 oz. of cooked fish, or about 3/4 cup, to be a single serving.
-A can of tuna contains about 5 oz. and lists 2 oz., or 1/4 cup, as an appropriate single serving size on the nutrition label.
+A typical serving size of fish can range from 3 to 6 ounces, depending on the type of fish and its preparation.
+The American Heart Association considers 3.5 ounces of cooked fish, or about 3/4 cup, to be a single serving.
+A can of tuna contains about 5 ounces and lists 2 ounces, or 1/4 cup, as an appropriate single serving size on the nutrition label.

 A single serving of shark, swordfish, tilefish, and king mackerel has unhealthy levels of mercury, according to the Cleveland Clinic.
-Pregnant women, lactating mothers and young children should avoid consuming even a small amount of these fish and limit their two weekly servings to low-mercury fish such as salmon, catfish, pollock and canned light tuna.
+Pregnant or lactating adults and young children should avoid consuming even a small amount of these fish and limit their two weekly servings to low-mercury fish such as salmon, catfish, pollock and canned light tuna.

 Some people should get extra servings of fish each week.
-People with heart disease should aim to get 1 g or more of the fish-derived omega-3 fats EPA and DHA every day, and people with high triglycerides might need as much as 4 g per day, according to the Cleveland Clinic.
-Individuals who want to get the benefits of fish but eat fewer than the recommended servings per week might consider taking a fish oil supplement.
+People with heart disease should aim to get 1 gram or more of the fish-derived omega-3 fats EPA and DHA every day, and people with high triglycerides might need as much as 4 grams per day, according to the Cleveland Clinic.
+EPA supports cells growth and division, blood clotting, muscle function and digestion, while DHA supports brain health.